Additional Educational Needs (AEN)- Key information

 'Relationships between staff and pupils are positive and productive.
 Teachers work closely with teaching assistants.
 Teaching assistants support all pupils well, including those who have SEN and/or disabilities.
 They use questioning effectively to help pupils plan how they will tackle activities.
 They teach pupils how to use a range of resources to support their learning, and encourage pupils when tasks are difficult. ' Ofsted 2018

 The class provision map identifies which children require specific interventions to help accelerate their progress.
-A few children that have needs which are more complex will have an Inclusion Passport which will be shared with parents.
+A few children that have needs which are more complex will have a Personalised plan which will be shared with parents.
 All of this will allow us to implement specific targets that will support them to make good progress.

 If you think that your child may have an unidentified special educational need, the first step is to approach their class teacher for a discussion.
 Then if you are still concerned please book an appointment through the school office.